What you will learn in this article:

 Cons: It generally still contains a lot of hazardous chemicals.
 Depending on the type of inner core, it may not be supportive of the spine and good posture.

 Pros: Supposed to be all natural and non-toxic.
 They are hypoallergenic and have naturally-occurring anti-bacterial and anti-fungal compounds.
-They also provide great pressure point relief, making them very comfortable — at least at the surface level.
+They also provide great pressure point relief, making them very comfortable.
 Natural latex mattresses “sleep cool” due to their naturally breathable materials.
 While not quite to the level of memory foam mattresses, natural latex mattresses are also good at preventing motion transfer.

 5. Synthetic Latex